omniV1/CineScope/Documents/TODO List/Mileston4-todo-list.md

 - [ ] Verify cross-references between documents are accurate
 - [ ] Check that all document dates and versions are consistent

-> **Direction**: Add explicit references to the Test Procedures document in the Milestone Deliverables section.
+> **Direction**: Follow the detailed instructions in the [Document Integration Guide](https://github.com/omniV1/CineScope/blob/main/Documents/Help/document-integration-guide.md) to add explicit references to the Test Procedures document in the Milestone Deliverables section.
 Ensure consistency in dates, sprint schedules, and version numbers across all documents.

 ---